kledsonhugo/app-notifier-aws/README.md

 05. Validate if all VPC resources were created.

     > **Note**
     > Check carefully this step prior to proceed.
-This is step is a requirements for all following steps.
+This step is a requirement for all following steps.
 In case of questions/issues, don´t proceed, stop and ask for help.
-      - Following resources should be created:
-        - 1 VPC
-        - 4 subnets
-        - 1 Internet Gateway
-        - 3 routing tables

       <br>